-Continued improper grazing management influences fire frequency by increasing fine fuels.
-If cheatgrass and/or medusahead increase due to improper grazing management and they become co-dominant with Sandberg bluegrass and other annuals, fires become more frequent.
+If cheatgrass and medusahead increase due to improper grazing management and they become co-dominant with Sandberg bluegrass and other annuals, fires become more frequent.

 Proper grazing management that addresses frequency, duration, and intensity of grazing can also keep fine fuels from developing, thereby reducing fire frequency.
-This reduction can lead to gradual increases in three-tip sagebrush.
 A planned grazing system can be developed to intentionally accumulate fine fuels in preparation for a prescribed burn.
 Any brush management should be carefully planned, as a reduction in shrubs without a suitable understory of perennial grasses can increase cheatgrass and/or medusahead which will lead to more frequent fire intervals.